parsley42/ruby-awstools/README.md

   tool and is only for special cases such as TXT records, where the string value must be split into an array of 255-char substrings.
-* $%record - look up value(s) from the private DNS hosted zone, appending the value of ConfigDom from the cloud config file; e.g. $%c7image would return an array of values from a lookup of c7image.<ConfigDom>.
+* $%record - look up value(s) from the private DNS hosted zone, appending the value of ConfigDomain from the cloud config file; e.g. $%c7image would return an array of values from a lookup of c7image.<ConfigDomain>.

 ### Context Specific Expansion